- 500ml whole milk

 - 1 white onion

 Prep: 15 mins + 2 hrs infusing | Cook: 15 mins

 1. Pour the milk into a pan.
 Halve and peel the onion.
-Stud with cloves.
-Add the onion to the pan.
+Stud the onion with the cloves, if using, and add the onion to the pan.
 Grate in a little nutmeg.
 Tear the bay leaves a bit to release their flavour.
-Add to the pan, with the rosemary and a little salt and pepper.
+Add the bay leaves to the pan, along with the rosemary and a little salt and pepper.

-2. Simmer over medium heat till just boiling.
-Take off the heat.
+2. Simmer on medium heat till the milk is just boiling.
+Take the pan off the heat.

-3. Leave as long as 2 hours, to infuse.
-Take out the herbs and onion.
-Gently reheat the milk, till just warm.
-Stir in the bread, little by little, till the sauce is thickened to your liking.
+3. Leave to infuse for up to 2 hours to infuse.
+Lift out the herbs and onion.
+Gently reheat the milk till just warm.
+Stir in the bread, little by little, till the sauce is your preferred thickness.

-5. Can be served straight away or chilled and served up to a day later – just reheat and add a little more milk, cream or butter to loosen it back up.
+5. This sauce can be served straight away, or chilled and served up to a day later – just reheat and add a little more milk, cream or butter to loosen it up.